FIWARE/tutorials.NGSI-LD/docs/extended-properties.md

 <h3>Entities within a Farm Management Information System (FMIS)</h3>

-To illustrate some extended NGSI-LD properties within an FMIS system based on NGSI-LD, we will alter the previously defined **Building** Entity type.
+To illustrate some extended NGSI-LD properties within an FMIS System based on NGSI-LD, we will alter the previously defined **Building** Entity type.
 As a reminder this has been defined as follows

 -   A building, such as a barn, is a real world bricks and mortar construct. **Building** entities would have properties